Estimated reading time: 13 minutes

 - Bikes – You can rent bikes from numerous places to easily get around the city.
 Be careful though, as the traffic is quite heavy, especially in Belgrade’s center.

-- Public Transit – Visit GPS Beograde for more information about Belgrade’s public transit system.
+- Public Transit – Visit GSP Beograde for more information about Belgrade’s public transit system.

 - Driving – If you feel confident enough to drive, rent a car and get around on your own.